Skip to content

 Short answers, pulled from the story.

-What is the difference between free-blowing and mold-blowing techniques?
+What is the difference between free-blowing and mold-blowing in glassblowing?

-Who started the studio glass movement and when did it begin?
+What started the studio glass movement and who founded it?

-The studio glass movement began in 1962 when Harvey Littleton and Dominick Labino held workshops at Toledo Museum of Art.
-Littleton promoted use of small furnaces in individual artists' studios to create blown art.
+The studio glass movement began in 1962 when Harvey Littleton, a ceramics professor, and Dominick Labino, a chemist and engineer, held two workshops at the Toledo Museum of Art, experimenting with melting glass in a small furnace.
+Littleton promoted the use of small furnaces in individual artists' studios, and the movement eventually produced artists such as Dale Chihuly, Dante Marioni, Fritz Driesbach, and Marvin Lipofsky.